cavhoo/hypr-brutalist/README.md

    ```

 3. **Install Dependencies**:
-   Ensure you have the necessary dependencies for Hyprland and any additional tools used in this configuration (e.g., `waybar`, `rofi`, `hyprpaper` for wallpaper management).
+   Ensure you have the necessary dependencies for Hyprland and any additional tools used in this configuration (e.g., `waybar`, `walker`, `hyprpaper` for wallpaper management).
 Refer to the [Hyprland Wiki](https://wiki.hyprland.org/) for a full list of recommended packages.

 4. **Customize (Optional)**:
    Edit `~/.config/hypr/configs/keyboard/keybinds.conf` to adjust keybinds.